PATRIC3/p3_docs/docroot/user_guides/ftp.rst

 Uploading/Downloading Data From Your Private Workspace using FTP Client
 -----------------------------------------------------------------------

-You can use FTP clients, such as `FileZilla <https://filezilla-project.org/>`_ or `lftp <https://lftp.yar.ru/>`_ , to batch upload/download data to your private workspace.
+You can use FTP clients, such as `lftp <https://lftp.yar.ru/>`_ , to batch upload/download data to your private workspace.

   ::